kosperera/kosperera.github.io/README.md

-# Hello world :wave:
+# Hi

 [<img src="http://ghchart.rshah.org/AF0000/kosalanuwan" alt="Kosala Nuwan's GitHub contributions" width="100%" />][github-overview]

 [GitHub][github] use to be my unicorn and now it is **_my bitch_**.
-I interact with GitHub daily, so why not use it for the everyday things?
+I interact with GitHub daily, so why not use it for everyday things?
 It makes more sense, at least for me.
 I'm that nerd :nerd_face:

 In case you were wondering, the content in this repo is: